 VISITING RULES, MUSEUM OF THE SECOND WORLD WAR IN GDAŃSK

-- These Visiting Rules of the Museum of the Second World War in Gdańsk (hereinafter: the ‘Rules’) lay down the principles binding on a visit at the Museum of the Second World War domiciled in Gdańsk, located at: pl.
+- These Visiting Rules of the Museum of the Second World War in Gdańsk (hereinafter: the ‘Rules’) describe the regulations for all visitors to the Museum of the Second World War in Gdańsk, located at: pl.
 Władysława Bartoszewskiego 1, 80-862 Gdańsk (hereinafter: the ‘Museum’).

-- The Museum is open from Tuesday through to Sunday, except for holidays.
+- The Museum is open from Tuesday to Sunday.

-- The Museum reserves the right to close on other days immediately preceding or following holidays, as the Museum Director might decide.
+- The Museum reserves the right to close on some holidays and days immediately preceding or following holidays, at the Museum Director’s discretion.

 - The Museum opening hours are: 10.00-19.00